-DIGESTIVE SYSTEM PDF: EASY PROCESS OF IT BY ENZYME
+DIGESTIVE SYSTEM PDF: EASY PROCESS OF IT – SCIENCE BLOG

 The human digestive system consists of the alimentary canal and its associated glands.
 The various organs of the human digestive system in sequence are: mouth, oesophagus or food pipe, stomach, small intestine, large intestine.
-The gland which are associated with the human digestive system and form a part of the human digestive system are salivary gland, liver and pancreas.
+The gland which are associated with the DIGESTIVE SYSTEM PDF and form a part of the human digestive system are salivary gland, liver and pancreas.
 The human alimentary canal of the digestive system which runs which runs from mouth to anus is about 9 metres long tube.
-The ducts of various gland open into the alimentary canal of digestive system and pour the secretions of the digestive juices into the alimentary canal. ( Digestive System Pdf)

 - Intake of food